Sadashiv/k8s/README.md

 the docker run command execution like we are with CMD.
 This highlights another usage of ENTRYPOINT, as a method of ensuring that a specific command is executed when the container in question is started regardless of attempts to override the ENTRYPOINT.

+$sudo docker container run -i -t --rm -p 80:80 nginx #Run foreground and remove container once it stops

+FROM ubuntu
+ENTRYPOINT ["top", "-b"]
+CMD ["-c"]

+$sd container run -it --rm --name test11 ubuntu top -H

+VOLUME
+VOLUME ["/data"]

+USER
+USER <user>[:<group>] or
+USER <UID>[:<GID>]

+WORKDIR
+WORKDIR /path/to/workdir

+WORKDIR /a
+WORKDIR b
+WORKDIR c
+RUN pwd
+The output of the final pwd command in this Dockerfile would be /a/b/c.

+ARG
+ARG <name>[=<default value>]
+The ARG instruction defines a variable that users can pass at build-time to the builder with the docker build command using the --build-arg <varname>=<value> flag.
+If a user specifies a build argument that was not defined in the Dockerfile, the build outputs a warning.